xpgram/advance-wars/src/00 - Todo List.md

 Quick:
-- [ ] Make GameEnd send you back to the main menu
+- [x] Make GameEnd send you back to the main menu
+  - [ ] GameEnd doesn't follow GameLose in a 3+ player game.

 In Progress:
 - [ ] Add tile-change to map.ts to make map construction easier.